Clinical Internships (MSW, CMHC, Psychology Graduate Students)

 - Therapeutic Day Schools (Social worker)

-When funding is available, Counseling Services offers a full-time internship for students interested in higher education administration and college mental health.
-This internship, which offers a tuition and fee waiver and a stipend, focuses on providing leadership in our mental health outreach and prevention programming, although some limited opportunities for clinical work may also be available for students in clinical disciplines.
+When funding is available, Counseling Services (in conjunction with the Wellbeing Center) offers a full-time internship for students interested in higher education administration and college mental health.
+This internship, which offers a tuition and fee waiver and a stipend, focuses on providing leadership in our mental health outreach and holistic wellness programming.
+Some limited opportunities for clinical work may also be available for students in clinical disciplines.

 Undergraduate Interns and Volunteers